Tropical cyclone preparedness

-Cyclone mitigation encompasses the actions and planning taken before a tropical cyclone strikes to mitigate damage and injury from the storm.
+Tropical cyclone preparedness encompasses the actions and planning taken before a tropical cyclone strikes to mitigate damage and injury from the storm.
 Knowledge of tropical cyclone impacts on an area help plan for future possibilities.
+Tropical cyclones bring destructive high winds, rainfall, and storm surge, posing a severe risk to people and infrastructure in vulnerable areas.
 Preparedness may involve preparations made by individuals as well as centralized efforts by governments or other organizations.
 Tracking storms during the tropical cyclone season helps individuals know current threats.
 Regional Specialized Meteorological Centers and Tropical Cyclone Warning Centers provide current information and forecasts to help individuals make the best decision possible.

 Potential impacts

 The aftermath of Hurricane Katrina in Gulfport, Mississippi.

 Tropical cyclones out at sea cause large waves, heavy rain, flood and high winds, disrupting international shipping and, at times, causing shipwrecks.
 On land, strong winds can damage or destroy vehicles, buildings, bridges, and other outside objects, turning loose debris into deadly flying projectiles.
 The storm surge, or the increase in sea level due to the cyclone, is typically the worst effect from landfalling tropical cyclones, historically resulting in 90% of tropical cyclone deaths.

 The broad rotation of a landfalling tropical cyclone, and vertical wind shear at its periphery, spawns tornadoes.
 Tornadoes can also be spawned as a result of eyewall mesovortices, which persist until landfall.

 Over the past two centuries, tropical cyclones have been responsible for the deaths of about 1.9 million people worldwide.
 Large areas of standing water caused by flooding lead to infection, as well as contributing to mosquito-borne illnesses.
 Crowded evacuees in shelters increase the risk of disease propagation.
 Tropical cyclones significantly interrupt infrastructure, leading to power outages, bridge destruction, and the hampering of reconstruction efforts.
 On average, the Gulf and east coasts of the United States suffer approximately US$5 billion (1995 US $) in cyclone damage every year.
 The majority (83%) of tropical cyclone damage is caused by severe hurricanes, category 3 or greater.
 However, category 3 or greater hurricanes only account for about one-fifth of cyclones that make landfall every year.